Curriculum Vitae | last updated May 2019

 Blacksburg, VA 24061

-Current: Instructor of Record and Graduate Teaching Assistant, Virginia Tech Department of Political Science
+Current: Instructor of Record and Graduate Teaching Assistant, Department of Political Science.
+Forthcoming course “Introduction to Political Theory” (Spring 2019).

 2015.
 M.S. in Nonprofit Management awarded by The New School University.
 Completed degree with professional development report on nonprofit new media and technology initiatives.
 Graduated magna cum laude.

 2011.
 B.A. in Literature awarded by Bard College.
 Completed degree with capstone project on the fictions of Jorge Luis Borges and philosophy of George Berkeley.

 Cognate: Philosophy of Technology; Internet Studies; Philosophy of Science; Critical Epistemology; Cultural Studies

 Honors and Fellowships